ObserveRTC/schemas/npm-samples-lib/README.md

-timestamp (**Mandatory**) | The timestamp when the stats were generated. id (**Mandatory**) | The unique identifier for the stats object. kind (**Mandatory**) | Kind of the media (e.g., 'audio' or 'video'). score | Calculated score for track (details should be added to scoreDetails) scoreDetails | Details for score calculation attachments | Additional information attached to this stats
+timestamp (**Mandatory**) | The timestamp when the stats were generated. id (**Mandatory**) | The unique identifier for the stats object. kind (**Mandatory**) | Kind of the media (e.g., 'audio' or 'video'). score | Calculated score for track (details should be added to scoreReasons) scoreReasons | Details for score calculation attachments | Additional information attached to this stats

 ## OutboundTrackSample